The best Batman movies, ranked from worst to best: The Dark Knight, The Batman, and more

 Cast: Ben Affleck, Henry Cavill, Amy Adams, and Jesse Eisenberg

-Zack Snyder's second DC movie (not counting Watchmen) has its fans on the TechRadar team, but also plenty of people who don't like it at all.
-That basically sums up the overall sentiment towards Snyder's superhero movies – a collective of fans who clearly click with his take on these characters, versus people who reject it outright.
+Zack Snyder's second DC Extended Universe (DCEU) movie – we're not counting Watchmen – has its fans, but there are also plenty who don't like it at all.
+That basically sums up the overall sentiment towards Snyder's superhero movies – a collective of fans who clearly click with his take on these characters versus people who outright reject it.

 7. Batman Forever